Try this homemade playdough the next time your kids complain that they're bored

 The amount of food colouring depends on wether you want a light coloured playdough or a vibrant coloured selection.
 This is completely up to you.
 Once you have added your food colouring knead until the dough and food colouring are mixed well and have an even colour.

-(Recipe and images via one of our favourite blogs, Pastelsandmacarons.com)
+(Recipe via one of our favourite blogs, Pastelsandmacarons.com)